The information on the Bankia website is accessible to everyone, including people who suffer from all sorts of disabilities.

 Anyone interested can access this service through the following two options:

 - Internet: via Telesor Bankia.

-- Mobile phone: downloading the software needed to use this service to their mobile phone, absolutely free of charge.Access instructions.
+- Mobile phone: downloading the software needed to use this service to their mobile phone, absolutely free of charge.Access to instructions.

 Bankia thus becomes the first leading financial institution to adopt this system, which allows users with hearing impairments to contact the Customer Service Helpline from the Internet or their mobile phone, by text and in real-time, without the need for other people to act as intermediaries.

 This service is available from 8.00am to 10.00pm, Monday to Sunday.
 Outside these hours, users can leave a message and the bank will contact them the next day, completely free of charge.